nemesis011/remove-bg-api/README.md

 ## Acknowledgements

-* UMAN Fullstack Bootcamp Team 2
+* UMAN Fullstack Bootcamp Team 2 (Temi, Oli, Ross, Temi, Luke) - for the idea and finding the remove-gb api
+*